Table of Contents

 Diet soft drinks are not good for your teeth.
 Although they are not as detrimental to your smile as regular sodas, which usually have around 45g of sugar per serving, sugar is not the only problem when it comes to soda consumption.
 For example:

-- Phosphoric acid and citric acid (present in nearly every type of diet soda) eat away at your enamel, causing acid erosion.
+Phosphoric acid and citric acid (present in nearly every type of diet soda) eat away at your enamel, causing acid erosion.
 If you like to sip soda throughout the day, your teeth may be under a soda-fueled attack for several hours per day.
+Over time, this can contribute to issues explained in the science of tooth decay.

-- Diet sodas often contain caffeine, which has diuretic and laxative properties.
+Diet sodas often contain caffeine, which has diuretic and laxative properties.
 Combined with the fact that drinking diet soda often means you are drinking less water can lead to a chronic dehydration problem.
 Dehydration can lead to dry mouth, bad breath, and increased risk of gum disease and tooth decay.
+If this sounds familiar, you may want to learn more about dry mouth and its effects on oral health and how to manage it.

 Do You Have to Give up Diet Soda?